Considering a Separation? Here’s What to Keep in Mind

 Before your first appointment, give some thought to other practical considerations.
 For example, if you have children, what type of parenting arrangement do you think will work?
 What schedule makes sense for you and the children?
 What do you think is the best way to communicate with the other party?

 If you are already living apart and you are sharing time with your children, keep a journal of the days they are with you and the days they are with the other parent, so you have a record.
-If there are concerns about the other parent, it’s wise to keep notes about dates and events that raise red flags for you—for example, the other parent missed a scheduled visit without explanation, you were verbally abused in front of the children, you suspect the influence of alcohol or drugs when your children were with that parent, or a sick child did not get proper medical attention when they were with the other parent.
+If there are concerns about the other parent, it’s wise to keep notes about dates and events that raise red flags for you—for example, the other parent missed scheduled parenting time without explanation, you were verbally abused in front of the children, you suspect the influence of alcohol or drugs when your children were with that parent, or a sick child did not get proper medical attention when they were with the other parent.

 Planning a separation can be daunting, but the family lawyers at Henderson Family Law can help you assess your next move.
 Please contact us to set up a consultation.